U.S. business leaders express concerns to Trump about travel ban

 The White House meeting with the group is also set to cover trade, regulatory relief and infrastructure.

-(Additional reporting by Dustin Volz in Washington,; Jennifer Ablan in New York and Ross Kerber in Boston)
+(Additional reporting by Dustin Volz in Washington,; Jennifer Ablan in New York and Ross Kerber in Boston; Editing by Peter Cooney and Alistair Bell)